How to Do Cat-Cow Stretches (Chakravakasana) 3 Ways

 3. On your next exhale, curve your pubis (lower front side of the pelvis) toward your face to flatten your low back to the mat, removing any space between your back and the floor.

 That’s all there is to it!
 It’s a very subtle movement that doesn’t have to be big to be effective.
-In fact, try to keep your movements small with a concentration on the movement back and forth of the pelvis.
+In fact, try to keep your movements small with a concentration on the back and forth of the pelvis.
 At no point do your hips leave the floor.
-Doing pelvic tilts also helps give you a better understanding of the movement of the pelvis in the classic Cat-Cow done on your hands and knees.
+Doing pelvic tilts also helps give you a better understanding of the movement of the pelvis in Cat-Cow stretches on all-fours and in a seated position.

 Featured Yogi: @adamhusler